This post may contain affiliate links.

 I'd Rather Be With My Dogs

 Frankly, most of us don't have time for negativity.
 And the people who do take the time to spew hurtful words are in a lot of pain.
-I used to think that I should reach out to help (because I recognize that pain), however, I treat them like a wild, injured animal – stay away.
+I used to think that I should reach out to help (because I recognize that pain), however, I treat them like a wild, injured animal – stay away unless you're trained to help, I never received that training.
 Life is too short to get wrapped up in the drama of strangers.
 I would rather ignore the haters and spend time with my dogs, my friends and family, and watching the Real Housewives.
-Damn, I love that show – every city except Potomac.
+Damn, I love that show.

 Wise Words from a Facebook Group